Poor Physical Health Days

-Reason for Ranking:
+Reason for Ranking

-Measuring health-related quality of life (HRQoL) helps characterize the burden of disabilities and chronic diseases in a population.
-In addition to measuring how long people live, it is also important to include measures of how healthy people are while alive – and people’s reports of days when their physical health was not good are a reliable estimate of their recent health.
+Measuring health-related quality of life (HRQoL) helps characterize the experience of people with disabilities and people living with chronic conditions.
+In addition to measuring how long people live, it is also important to include measures of how well people live; self-reported days of feeling physically unwell are a reliable estimate of recent health.

-Poor Physical Health Days is an Average
+Poor Physical Health Days is an average

-Poor Physical Health Days is Age-Adjusted
+Poor Physical Health Days estimates are age-adjusted

 There are also drawbacks to using modeled data.
 The smaller the population or sample size of a county, the more the estimates are derived from the model itself and the less they are based on survey responses.
 Models make assumptions about statistical relationships that may not hold in all cases.
 Finally, there is no perfect model and each model generally has limitations specific to their methods.